realpepsiman/command-lines-and-pipes/README.md

        3       3      12
 ```

-You can also redirect the `stderr` pipe, but I cannot off the top of my head think of two shells that do this exactly the same way, so we will leave the file redirection here.
+You can also redirect the `stderr` pipe, there is practically not two shells that do this exactly the same way, so we will leave the file redirection here.

 ## The UNIX command line paradigm—the pipeline

 The key property of the UNIX command line is the way that you can combine tools using redirection and pipelines.
 The simple ideas of programs communicating through files or pipes and connecting them so the output of one command becomes the input of the next gives you great flexibility in how you can communicate with the computer.
 Not the same power as you get if you write programs in general programming languages, but far more than you might imagine.

-Countless of times I have seen students write programs to solve problems that the combination of three or four commands in a pipeline would have solved for them in a few seconds time.
+Countless of times we have seen students write programs to solve problems that the combination of three or four commands in a pipeline would have solved for them in a few seconds time.

 The basic philosophy is this: write *simple* tools that solve *one problem* (but does it well), and then *combine* the tools you need to solve more difficult problems.
 The only thing it takes is to write tools that can read their input from `stdin` and that writes output to `stdout` that is reasonably easy for other programs to parse.
 It really is that simple.
 Sadly too many tools in bioinformatics are written by people who do not understand this, and insist on other ways of communication, making it far more difficult to use the tools than it should be.
 But that is a rant for another day.